 If you want to pack lighter, cut back on the amount you bring and reevaluate the amount you actually use per day.
 Buy toiletries as you travel and consider non-liquid alternatives.
-Don’t let liquids hold you back from traveling carry-on only!
+Don’t let packing liquids hold you back from traveling carry-on only!